Skip to main content

 Our Legacy and Shared History

-We are grateful for widespread generosity in support of the Historic Stonington Welcome Center and Lighthouse Museum Campaign.
+We are grateful for the generous support of the Historic Stonington and Lighthouse Museum Campaign.
 You made the renovation and restoration of the historic Lighthouse possible and we have been able to leverage those improvements into a greater impact for students, educators, and visitors.
 We made a promise to our community and there is still much to do.
 This worthy effort could be OUR legacy celebrating OUR shared history.
 Contact Executive Director Elizabeth Wood at director@historicstonington.org to learn more about this project and how your family’s leadership gift may be forever remembered as an important contribution to the character of our seaside community.

 • An Accessible Museum with Expanded Exhibits